 I was on to something so it seemed.
 I hesitated to share my invention for many years until the last few years as things "usually go" the word got out.
 I never planned on marketing the tool but interest in the tool forced the decision to be made for me.

-The MTP not only gave me the ability to set the trapline traps in the conventional manner with the jaws facing up but now with the function and design of the Mole Tunnel Pilot I was now able to set the traps very effectively upside down.Thus allowing me to easily catch those occasional dig under moles that occur every now and then.
-In fact, I find myself setting the traps upside down more often now then I do setting them in the "so called" conventional manner with the jaws pointing up.
+The MTP not only gave me the ability to set the trapline traps in the conventional manner with the jaws facing up but now with the function and design of the Mole Tunnel Pilot I was now able to set the traps very effectively side ways or upside down.Thus allowing me to easily catch those occasional dig under moles that occur every now and then.
+In fact, I find myself setting the traps side ways or upside down more often when I run into a mole that continues to cause problems with dig unders or plugging the trap set tunnel.

 Learning to read and indentify the primary mole tunnel routes and their sometimes complex tunneling maze poses a challenge for the beginner or someone still learning his way through understanding mole behavior.
 Selecting active runs and the best travel routes of the mole is probably the most important and at times difficult part of this type of work.
 In order to do a good clean out or population reduction particularly in my area, you "have" to set a lot of traps to cover an area properly to intercept as many individual moles living or moving through the tunnel network.